Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 134C0: after C1
 - 134EE: after ED
 - 134EF: EE + legs on heels
-- 13551: campaign for terror beard
-- 13554: campaign for terror beard
 - 13559: 5A minus beard
-- 1355D: campaign for terror beard
-- 13561: campaign for terror beard
-- 13562: campaign for terror beard
 - 1356C: after 6B
 - 13595: made from man with straight sticks
-- 135A1: campaign for terror beard
 - 135B1: lots of captives here
 - 135B2: same
 - 135B3: same